-Scholars such as Shiao-Lin Kuo and others pointed out that self-educational expectations are a factor in the impact of parental on educational involvement academic performance, in addition to other mediating factors that come into play[2].
-Jean M. Gerard and other scholars found that adolescents' school performance mediated the relationship between individual adolescents' perceived academic support and school performance[30].
-Liang Wenyan and other scholars found that parental involvement had a sustained positive effect on the cognitive abilities of migrant children. in which self-educational expectations played a mediating role[31].
+Scholars such as Shiao-Lin Kuo and others pointed out that self-educational expectations are a factor in the impact of parental educational involvement on academic performance, in addition to other mediating factors that come into play[2].
+Jean M. Gerard and other scholars found that adolescents' school performance mediated the relationship between individual adolescents' perceived academic support and school performance[29].
+Liang Wenyan and other scholars found that parental involvement had a sustained positive effect on the cognitive abilities of migrant which self-educational children, in expectations played a mediating role[30].
 In summary, the research hypothesis is proposed: H4: Educational expectations mediate the relationship between parental involvement and academic achievement.